 Before booking accommodation, know that NYC is crazy expensive and you will be paying a lot for your accommodation.
 If the accommodation listed below is simply outside your price range, consider accommodation in Brooklyn or Jersey and add extra to your budget for catching the subway into Manhattan each day.

-Here are my recommendations of the best rated budget hotels for families in and around the Times Square area.
+Below are my recommendations for the best rated budget hotels for families in and around the Times Square area.

 The Broadway at Times Square Hotel